BensonJBeck/Programming-Pals/README.md

 - ```mvn clean package```

-3) launching the .jar files
+3) launching the .jar files from the root directory

 - To launch StudentView.java: